How About a Friendly Shrink?: Plot

 When he learns that Bob (Tuc Watkins) and Lee (Kevin Rahm) are seeing a counselor, Tom (Doug Savant) suggests going to one with Lynette (Felicity Huffman), but she insists therapy is for "losers".
 Tom starts seeing a therapist on his own and keeping a "feelings" journal, which he will not let Lynette read.
-Angrily, she visits the therapist, Dr. Graham (Jane Leeves), to defend herself from what she's sure is Tom's badmouthing.
+Angrily, she visits the therapist, Dr. Graham (Jane Leeves), to defend herself from what she is sure is Tom's badmouthing.
 She admits she gets mad when she is not in control.
 When Dr. Graham equates this to the lack of control Lynette felt in losing her baby, Lynette reluctantly sits down on the couch.
 Later, when Tom returns from work, Lynette informs him they will be going to therapy together.

 Using a wheelchair, Orson (Kyle MacLachlan) continues to order Bree (Marcia Cross) around at his whim and refuses to let her give him a bath.
 When Orson refuses to say please while Bree brings him breakfast, she places the waffles on a shelf he cannot reach.
 When the physical therapist arrives, he pretends to be starving and abused.
 The therapist tells Bree she must be more patient, or she will be reported.
 Later, when Orson still refuses to be bathed, Bree takes him outside and sprays him with the garden hose until he begs her to stop.
-He breaks down and admits he is miserable at the prospective of a life in which he needs to ask for help in everything.
+He breaks down and admits he is miserable at the prospective of a life in which he needs to ask for help for everything.
 Bree finally understands, and asks Orson for forgiveness.